FreeClimbAPI/freeclimb-csharp-code-snippets/README.md

-# C# - List Messages Tutorial
+# C# - Code Snippets
 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-list-messages#section-c).
+View this tutorial on [FreeClimb.com]

 ## Setting up your new app within your FreeClimb account